 The Mathematics Teacher Education Partnership (MTE-Partnership) is working to address the significant national shortage of well-prepared secondary mathematics teachers through a coordinated research, development, and implementation effort.
 The partnership takes a comprehensive approach to tackling this challenge, convening community colleges, universities, and university systems, as well as K-12 schools, state departments of education, and other education-focused organizations.

-Organized by APLU in 2012, the MTE-Partnership is comprised of 40 teams across 31 states – working collaboratively to redesign secondary mathematics teacher preparation programs based on its Guiding Principles for Secondary Mathematics Teacher Preparation.
-Using the Networked Improvement Community model, the MTE-Partnership is organized into Research Action Clusters (RACs) which address major issues in transforming secondary mathematics teacher preparation.
+The MTE-Partnership is comprised of 40 teams across 31 states – working collaboratively to redesign secondary mathematics teacher preparation programs based on its Guiding Principles for Secondary Mathematics Teacher Preparation.
+Using the Carnegie Foundation for the Advancement of Teaching’s Networked Improvement Community model, the MTE-Partnership is organized into Research Action Clusters (RACs) that work to address challenges in transforming secondary mathematics teacher preparation.

 The 8th Annual MTE-Partnership Conference was held June 23-35, 2019 in St. Louis, MO.
 For more information about the conference, visit http://bit.ly/mtep2019-announcement.
 Register here to stay up to date with MTE-Partnership.